discord-php/DiscordPHP/docs/src/pages/api/03_events/08_presences.md

 Called with a `PresenceUpdate` object when a member's presence is updated.

-Requires the `Intents::GUILD_PRESENCES` intent.
-This intent is a priviliged intent, it must be enabled in your Discord Bot developer settings.

 ```php
 $discord->on(Event::PRESENCE_UPDATE, function (PresenceUpdate $presence, Discord $discord) {
     // ...
 });
 ```

+Requires the `Intents::GUILD_PRESENCES` intent.
+This intent is a priviliged intent, it must be enabled in your Discord Bot developer settings.

 ### Typing Start

 Called with a `TypingStart` object when a user starts typing in a channel.

-Requires the `Intents::GUILD_MESSAGE_TYPING` intent.

 ```php
 // use Discord\Parts\WebSockets\TypingStart;